Day Old Black Sumatra Baby Chicks

 Black Sumatras were accepted into the American Poultry Association’s Standard of Perfection in 1883.

-Status: American Livestock Breeds Conservancy Conservation Status: Sumatras are listed in the Critical category by the ALBC.
+Livestock Conservancy Status: Sumatras are listed in the Critical category.
 This means that there are fewer than 500 breeding birds in the US, and 5 or fewer breeding flocks.
 Much work needs to bring this ancient and beautiful breed back to healthy population levels.

 Body Type: The Sumatra is small, but has great command due to its impressive carriage and long, regal-looking feathering.